eminemence/python3_OOPs/DOCS/Chapter_05-When-To-Use-Object-Oriented-Programming/ReadMe.md

 * The `property` takes in total of 4 parameters, but generally only 2 are provided, which acts as a getter and setter.
     - 1st parameter: The getter function
     - 2nd parameter: The setter function
-    - 3rd parameter: The delete function
+    - 3rd parameter: The delete function.
+If no delete function exists for the property then an attempt to delete it will raise exception.
     - 4th parameter: The doc string of the function, generally only supposed in the getter function, which is the copied.

 ```python